History of Victoria: Colonial politics

 In 1857, reflecting the growing presence of Irish immigrants, in Victoria the British Empire had its first Catholic government leaders: John O'Shanassy as Premier, and the former Young Irelander, Charles Gavan Duffy his deputy.
 Melbourne's Protestant establishment was ill-prepared "to countenance so startling a novelty".
 In 1858–59, Melbourne Punch cartoons linked Duffy and O'Shanassy with images of the French Revolution to undermine their Ministry.
 One famous Punch image, "Citizens John and Charles", depicted the pair as French revolutionaries holding the skull and cross bone flag of the so-called Victorian Republic.

 In 1862 Duffy's Land Act attempted, but failed, through a system of extended pastoral licences, to break the land-holding monopoly of the so-called "squatter" class.
 In 1871 Duffy led the opposition to Premier Sir James McCulloch's plan to introduce a land tax, on the grounds that it unfairly penalised small farmers, and himself was briefly Premier (June 1871 to June 1872).

+In 1866, the Victorian parliament passed the "McCulloch Tariff", which was the first recognisably and substantially protectionist piece of legislation in Australian tariff history, applying 10% duties to a range of manufactured commodities; there is no evidence, however, that it had an effect on the colony's manufacturing.
+Although, further increases in protectionism in the late nineteenth century were consequential for Victoria manufacturing.

 The first foreign military action by the colony of Victoria was to send troops and a warship to New Zealand as part of the New Zealand Wars.
 Troops from New South Wales had previously participated in the Crimean War.